rlee287/py_autoupdate/README.rst

 |pyautoupdate_logo|

-Pyautoupdate is an auto-update API for Python programs.
+Pyautoupdate is an an API library that provides autoupdate functionality for Python programmers.

 |Build_Status| |Codecov_Status| |LandscapeIO_Status| |Gitter_Badge|